 Daniel Immerwahr is an associate professor of history at Northwestern University and the author of Thinking Small: The United States and the Lure of Community Development, which won the Organization of American Historians’ Merle Curti Award.
-He has written for n+1, The Nation, Dissent, and other publications.
+He has written for n+1, Slate, Dissent, and other publications.

 In the Night Garden is a CBeebies show about a magical land that exists between waking and sleeping in a child's imagination.
 Inhabited by a loveable collection of characters, the Night Garden is a happy, calming world of music and friendship.
 The hit show is often used as part of children's bedtime or nap-time routine.
 It was devised and produced by the award-winning Teletubbies creators, Anne Wood and Andy Davenport.

 Shiho Inada was born in Kanagawa Prefecture on October 17.
 She is a Libran with blood type B. She made her debut with Camouflage in 1994.
 Fuyumi Ono was born in Oita Prefecture and made her debut with the teen novel Teen's Heart.
 Her best known series are Evil Spirit and Twelve Kingdoms.